-This section studies how the values of calibrated model parameters (φ , ψ and σ) and the moment condition used to estimate parameter θ (equation 17) influence the estimated average real income loss from the new border.
+This section studies how the values of calibrated model parameters (φ , ψ , and σ) and the moment condition used to estimate parameter θ (equation (17)) influence the estimated average real income loss from the new border.
 In the case of the calibrated parameters, I change the value of each by either +10% or -10%, keeping the remaining parameters unchanged, and redo the structural estimation of the model.
 In the case of moment condition (17), a concern is that this condition takes into account distance from the new border but not how much a location's distance from Hungary's border changed in 1920.
-For instance, certain locations in the West got close to the new border but they were near the country border already before 1920 (Figure 1).
+For instance, certain locations in the West got close to the new border, but they were near the country border already before 1920 (Figure 1).
 To address this concern, I estimate the model with an alternative moment condition that involves the change in distance from the border:

-$$corr\left[\Delta a_c, dist\left(\mu_c, \text{old border}\right)/dist\left(\mu_c, \text{new border}\right)\right] = 0$$ (19)

-where $dist(\mu_c, old border)$ and $dist(\mu_c, new border)$ denote city c's distance from the old and the new border, respectively.
-As the country's territory shrinked in 1920, we have $dist(\mu_c, old border)/dist(\mu_c, new border) > 1$ for all c, and the closer the value of this distance ratio is to one, the less city c's distance from the border changed.
+(19) $$\operatorname{corr}\left[\Delta a{c}, dist(\mu{c}, \operatorname{old} \operatorname{border})/dist(\mu{c}, \operatorname{new} \operatorname{border})\right] = 0,$$ where $dist(\mu_c, old border)$ and $dist(\mu_c, new border)$ denote city c's distance from the old and the new border, respectively.
+As the country's territory shrank in 1920, we have $dist(\mu_c, old border)/dist(\mu_c, new border) > 1$ for all c, and the closer the value of this distance ratio is to one, the less city c's distance from the border changed.

 Table 7 presents the point estimate of θ and the average real income change for each of the seven robustness exercises.
 As expected, higher values of shipping cost parameters φ and ψ imply smaller losses from the new border.
 Under higher shipping costs, locations trade less with each other, implying that they lose less from a border that cuts their trading opportunities with other locations.
 Similarly, a higher value of the elasticity of substitution across tradables (σ) decreases the losses from the new border.
-If goods are less of this section.
-If I simulate a fifth counterfactual with the actual 1930 borders of Hungary but keep city amenities and the set of trading places fixed at their 1910 levels, the average loss in real income remains virtually unchanged (15.58% instead of 15.55%).

-differentiated (that is, if σ is higher), then locations rely less on trade with other locations, implying again that the border hurts the economy less.
-Unsurprisingly, decreasing φ , ψ or σ moves the losses from the new border in the opposite direction.
-Overall, changing these structural parameters has little effect on the estimated real income losses, which vary between -13.82% and -17.73% in the robustness exercises.
+If goods are less differentiated (that is, if σ is higher), then locations rely less on trade with other locations, implying again that the border hurts the economy less.
+Unsurprisingly, decreasing φ , ψ , or σ moves the losses from the new border in the opposite direction.
+Overall, changing these structural parameters has little effect on the estimated real income losses, which vary between -13.82 percent and -17.73 percent in the robustness exercises.

-Using moment condition (19) in the estimation changes the estimated value of θ quite a bit but leaves the average real income loss almost unchanged (15.64% instead of 15.55%).
+Using moment condition (19) in the estimation changes the estimated value of θ quite a bit but leaves the average real income loss almost unchanged (15.64 percent instead of 15.55 percent).
 The reason for this small difference might be that changes in distance from the border were highly correlated with distance from the new border: the correlation coefficient between these two variables for the 35 cities that enter moment conditions (17) and (19) was -0.51.
 Central locations that remained far from the new border were typically the farthest from the old border as well, implying that they experienced the smallest change in their distance from the border.
-In other words, the identifying variation behind moment condition (19) is similar to the one behind moment condition (17).
-This might explain the small effect that switching to (19) has on estimated real income losses.